arkon108/book-reviews/summaries/003-soft-skills.md

 The book claims it's dedicated to all developers who strive for continuous self improvement and not satisfied with good enough. _That's me!_

-The author wanted to write a guide how to be the most successful software developer in life, not just in programming.
+The author wanted to write a guide how to be the most successful software developer in life, not just in programming. _That's what I aspire to!!_

 It also seemed to cover _every_ possible area of life except coding.
 From career management, writing a blog, creating a product, learning to learn, productivity, finances, real estate, fitness to spirituality.
-Even though it seemed geared to the developers at the start of their careers, it was interesting to see what there is to learn about soft skills.
+Even though it seemed geared to the developers at the start of their careers, I wanted to see what else I could learn.

 The book is composed of 7 thematic sections - [Career](#career), [Marketing Yourself](#marketing-yourself), [Learning](#learning), [Productivity](#productivity), [Financial](#financial), [Fitness](#fitness) and [Spirit](#spirit) which have different number of the 71 short chapters there are in the book.